vocdoni/docs/docs/architecture/components/process.md

     string processName;
-    string metadataContentUri; // Content URI to fetch the JSON metadata from uint256 startTime;         // block.timestamp after which votes can be registered uint256 endTime;           // block.timestamp after which votes can be registered
+    string metadataContentUri; // Content URI to fetch the JSON metadata from uint256 startTime;         // block.timestamp after which votes can be registered uint256 endTime;           // block.timestamp until which votes can be registered

     address[] relayList;       // Relay addresses to let users fetch the Relay data mapping (address => Relay) relays;